Women at First making a difference

 “At First Group, you are given a lot of responsibility early.
 My first role after finishing the graduate scheme was in a depot engineering team, where I managed the logistics for accepting 45 new trains from the manufacturer – making sure they were safe and fit for purpose.
 Three years after that, I became an Engineering Contracts Manager.
 I manage £multi-million contracts to do with new train procurement, technical services and parts supply.
 The rail industry offers great opportunities to develop and progress your career.”

 Sutopa is Engineering Contracts Manager at Great Western Railway.
 After a degree in Aerospace Engineering she joined First Group’s graduate scheme, where she had a variety of placements including external organisations such as Bombardier – seeing how trains are made.
 The graduate training included exposure to finance, commercial activities and the control centre, as well as learning to drive a train!
 Sutopa has been supported by her official mentor and other engineering colleagues while working towards becoming a Chartered Engineer.

-On this page, you can read some of the inspiring stories of #womenatfirst at different stages of their career in the UK and US.
+On this page, you can read some of the inspiring stories of #womenatfirst at different stages of their career.
 You can find more about their careers, what they do and what they love about their role.
-You can read about Audrey, one of our bus drivers who provides a friendly service to our customers and Jenny who leads the way behind the scenes managing 188 rail stations.
 We offer all kinds of career journeys from engineering and finance to marketing and customer service – look forward to you getting on board!